 SP - SEA

-Marco Gonzales took the loss Thursday against the Twins, allowing seven runs (all earned) on nine hits over 4.1 innings pitched with six strikeouts and two walks.
+Marco Gonzales took the loss Monday against the Yankees, allowing six runs on nine hits across six innings to go along with five strikeouts and three walks.

 Gonzales allowed a single, double and home run just seven pitches into the game for three early runs.
 He wound up allowing another two home runs, but managed to throw six innings with the Mariners bullpen depleted.
 Gonzales has now allowed at least five runs in three of his last four starts as his spot in the Mariners starting rotation may be in jeopardy with the addition of Luis Castillo.

 Marco Gonzales earned the win Wednesday against the Rangers, allowing two runs on four hits across seven innings to go along with five strikeouts and one walk.